po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/04-Stu_Click-Events/README.md

-# 🐛 Password generator doesn't work on single-click
+# 🐛 Password Generator Doesn't Work on Single Click

 Work with a partner to resolve the following issues: